Topics:

 9. Farm Income or (Loss)

-Report all net farm income earned or received while an Iowa resident.
+Part-year residents: Report all net farm income from federal Schedule 1, line 6 earned or received while an Iowa resident.
 Also report all net income from Iowa farm activities while a nonresident using the instructions for nonresidents given below.

-Report the total net income from the Iowa farm activities.
+Nonresidents: Report the total net income from federal Schedule 1, line 6 from Iowa farm activities.
 If farm activities were conducted both within and without Iowa, provide a separate schedule showing allocation of the income and expenses to Iowa.

 10. Unemployment Compensation

-Report the unemployment benefits that relate to employment in Iowa.
-If the unemployment benefits relate to employment in Iowa and employment in another state, report the benefits to Iowa on the basis of the Iowa salaries and wages to the total salary and wages.
+Nonresidents: Report the unemployment benefits that relate to employment in Iowa.
+If the unemployment benefits relate to employment in Iowa and employment in another state, report the benefits to Iowa in the ratio of Iowa salaries and wages to total salaries and wages.

 11. Gambling Winnings

-Report any gambling winnings that were received while an Iowa resident or winnings from Iowa sources while a nonresident.
+Part-year residents: Report any gambling winnings which were received while an Iowa resident or income from Iowa sources while a nonresident.
+Do not include any losses from gambling.

 12. Other Income